 (2) So much of the proceeds as is not applied under subsection (1) is to be paid into the Consolidated Account.

-[Section 13 amended by No. 77 of 2006 s.
+[Section 13 amended: No. 77 of 2006 s.
 4.]

 14. Disclosure of information

 (1) A disclosure of information made in accordance with this section for the purposes of facilitating the privatisation of the Bank is not to be regarded —